 Research area

-Section of Natural Products & Drug Discovery, Division of Medicinal Resources Unit
+Section of Natural Products Chemistry, Division of Medicinal Resources to Laboratory Sites

 Outline of the research